Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Topological Charge

 In order to combine these into one operator, we consider the product of $T$ operators:

 This expression is only non-zero when $g_1=g_1'$ and $g_2=g_2'$, so we can freely replace $g_1'$ with $g_1$ and $g_2'=g_2$ outside of these Kronecker delta expressions.

-To combine the magnetic components of the measurement operators, we can use the algebra for the magnetic membrane operators we described in Section \ref{Section_fusion_membranes}.
-Using Equation \ref{Equation_fusion_intermediate_2}, but substituting in the appropriate labels (and taking the surface weight to be 1), we have
+To combine the magnetic components of the measurement operators, we can use the algebra for the magnetic membrane operators we described in Section \ref{Section_fusion_membranes} in the main text.
+Using Equation \ref{Equation_fusion_intermediate_2} from that section, but substituting in the appropriate labels (and taking the surface weight to be 1), we have

 This algebra for the magnetic membrane operators gives us

 Then the product of projectors can be written as

 Then, changing dummy variables from $h$ to $h'=hk$ (using the fact that $G_{g_1, g_2}$ is a subgroup), we find